Abhishek10roy/Project-2-To_Do_List/README.md

 3.index function- to find elements
 <br>
 *********** TASK IT PERFORM *****<br>
-<p>Its collect daily task from user and stored it in a list,it also can perform Addition of new task , updating task ,deleting task,viewing the new added or updated or deleted list and most importantly it reuns untill the user itself command to Stop or end.</p>
+Its collect daily task from user and stored it in a list,it also can perform Addition of new task , updating task ,deleting task,viewing the new added or updated or deleted list and most importantly it reuns untill the user itself command to Stop or end.